-There is a rule in music production, that mistakes always migrate to the next step of sound editing.
+There is a rule in music production, that mistakes always migrate to the next step of editing.
 And so, they all end up in the finished product, layered on top of each other.

 It also does not hurt to buy some good synthesizer (analog or software).
 The latter include Omnisphere, Spire and others.
-Which one you choose for your music production is not so important, but it should be a good synthesizer that will satisfy all your needs and teach you, for example, to learn a new gear.
+Which one you choose for your music production is not so important, but it should be a good synthesizer that will satisfy all your needs and teach you, for example, to learn new gear.

-Don’t do mixing while the production process
+Don’t do mixing during the production process

-However, this is nothing, but a big mistake and by producing this, you limit the potential of the sound, making it difficult for the mixing engineer to create a good mix and master class.
+However, this is nothing, but a big mistake, and by producing this, you limit the potential of the sound, making it difficult for the mixing engineer to create a good song and master class.
 The most important tip is the ability to produce sound in such a way that it is good without plugins.

-This is a good tip for music production, because sometimes monitoring cannot reproduce frequencies below 50 Hz.
+This is a good tip for music production because sometimes monitoring cannot reproduce frequencies below 50 Hz.
 If you choose a kick that sounds good, when you open the analyzer, you see a huge drop in low frequencies below 50 Hz, which you could not hear before.
-Therefore, it is always better to check the sound for a track using an analyzer.
+Therefore, it is always better to check the sound of a track using an analyzer.

 We often observe that people use two or three kicks.
 Theoretically, this can be created, but often joining unfiltered strikes leads to an unpredictable result.
 A person with little experience or hearing control, a poor understanding of the features of instruments will not be able to cope with the problems that will arise, and his chances of becoming a master of his craft will be minimal.